Enhanced Kohn-Luttinger topological superconductivity in bands with nontrivial geometry: Gap equation.

-In cases with time-reversal symmetry, $F(\theta) = 0$ and we have $\lambda_l = \lambda_{-l}$.
-Including the complex phase, can break the degeneracy, enhancing one channel while reducing the other, leading to an overall enhancement to $T_c$.
+{The true critical temperature is $T_c = \text{max}(T_{lc})$.} In cases with time-reversal symmetry, $F(\theta) = 0$ and we have $\lambda_l = \lambda_{-l}$.
+The case with $F(\theta) \neq 0$ breaks the degeneracy, enhancing one channel while reducing the other, leading to an overall enhancement to $T_c$.
 In fact, in what follows, we describe a situation where the full behavior of the system is governed by the phase factor $F(\theta)$.
-In general, the result of the convolution leading to maximum $\lambda_l$ is highly nontrivial, since both $e^{iF(\theta)}$ and the $\mathcal{V}(\theta)$ will have non-zero components on a wide range of angular momenta.
+In general, the result of the convolution leading to maximal $\lambda_l$ is highly nontrivial, since both $e^{iF(\theta)}$ and the $\mathcal{V}(\theta)$ will have non-zero components on a wide range of angular momenta.

 The form factor appears in two places in the gap equation.
-It changes the value bubble at non-zero momentum transfer, which changes the renormalization of the interactions.
-This effect leads to a situation where the energy cost for forward scattering is suppressed compared to the energy cost for scattering with a large momentum transfer, see Fig.~\ref{fig:quartic_LLL} (b).
-This generally means that pairs prefer to ``not scatter" rather than scatter off each other, which enhances their chances of forming a pair.
-However, the effects of band projection also show up as an overall factor $\mathcal W(\theta)$ in the pairing vertex as seen in Eq.~\eqref{eq:linearized_gap_eq}.
+It changes the polarization bubble at non-zero momentum transfer, which modifies the renormalization of the interactions.
+This effect leads to a situation where the energy cost for forward scattering is suppressed compared to the energy cost for scattering with a large momentum transfer, see Fig.~\ref{fig:rpa_results} (b).
+This means that pairs prefer to ``not scatter" rather than scatter off each other, which enhances their chances of forming pairs.
+However, the effects of band geometry also show up as an overall factor $\mathcal W(\theta)$ in the pairing vertex as seen in Eq.~\eqref{eq:linearized_gap_eq}.
 Since $|\mathcal W(\theta)| \le 1$, this leads to suppression of the critical temperature.
 This highlights a competition between these two effects, and which one wins depends on the details of the system.